15bic026/Austin-crime-data-analysis/README.md

 3).
 Dangerous_Zip: 1 if the number of crimes in the zip code is greater than the median value, 0 otherwise.

 ![Austin crime 2](https://user-images.githubusercontent.com/77584094/228087425-2f4c7aca-e2aa-41b2-b683-ab67fbee1bd3.png)

-I found that Inspector C has the highest average clearance time though having the second lowest number of cases involvement
+The above plot shows the crime distribution across the zip codes of Austin city

 ![Austin crim3e3 ](https://user-images.githubusercontent.com/77584094/228089348-9619b4ed-e4ca-48f4-9d02-be9db7356f83.png)
+From the above plot, I found that Inspector C has the highest average clearance time though having the second lowest number of cases involvement

 During Exploratory data analysis I found that On week days the number of crimes are higher comaperd to weekends
 ![image](https://user-images.githubusercontent.com/77584094/228095969-3244e67b-9030-487a-918c-d68b8445aa28.png)